JasonWei512/EnergyStarX/doc/Contributing.md

 ## Edit the `.resw` language resource file manually

-1. Copy and paste `EnergyStarX\Strings\en-us` or `EnergyStarX\Strings\zh-hans` folder and rename it to [the language code of the language you want to translate to](https://learn.microsoft.com/windows/apps/publish/publish-your-app/supported-languages?pivots=store-installer-msix).
+1. Copy and paste `src\EnergyStarX\Strings\en-us` or `src\EnergyStarX\Strings\zh-hans` folder and rename it to [the language code of the language you want to translate to](https://learn.microsoft.com/windows/apps/publish/publish-your-app/supported-languages?pivots=store-installer-msix).

-   For example, if you want to translate this app to German, copy `EnergyStarX\Strings\en-us` folder to `EnergyStarX\Strings\de-DE`.
+   For example, if you want to translate this app to German, copy `src\EnergyStarX\Strings\en-us` folder to `src\EnergyStarX\Strings\de-DE`.

 2. Edit `Resource.resw` file in the pasted folder.